kh9sd/UniversalTuringMachine/README.md

 ```
 So the 0th symbol is a space, the 1st symbol is a 0, and the 2nd symbol is a 1.
 If you want to change this mapping, go ahead but remember these key things:
-1. Don't change the name *sym_dict* or any of the syntax braces, colons, etc
+1. Don't change the name `SYMBOL_DICT` or any of the syntax braces, colons, etc
 2. The values on the lefthand side must be plain integers
 3. The values on the righthand side must be surrounded by quotes